carpentries/carpentrycon/CarpentryCon_Cheatsheet.md

   - Poster Session: May 30, 2018: 18:00 - 20:30, at the **conference venue**
   - Conference dinner, May 31, 2018: 18:30 - 21:30, **Location TBA**

-### Pre-conference Accessibility Assessment and Session Registration
+### Pre-conference Accessibility Survey and Session Registration

 [This form](https://goo.gl/forms/VUBMglv0qyRZp6aA2) has been shared with the conference participants via email, but if you missed to enter your response, please do so well before arriving at the conference.